 Both of them are wondering the same thing: Should I freeze my eggs?

 Egg freezing, also called oocyte cryopreservation, has been around for many years now.
-But lately it has been extensively discussed in the media, especially when last October Facebook and Apple announced that they will be paying egg freezing for their female employees (read more here).
+But lately it has been extensively discussed in the media, especially since Facebook and Apple announced that they will be paying egg freezing for their female employees (read more here).

 You have most likely heard of egg freezing, but how is the procedure?
 Is it safe?
 When to do it?
 Is it a sure thing?